Drew Sullivan: England

 Sullivan's successes have not just been restricted to his club teams, but continued with the England national team competing at the 2006 Commonwealth Games in Melbourne.
 An 80–58 victory against Nigeria in the third place game, in which Sullivan did not play, awarded England the bronze medal and the team returned home triumphant.
 In the four games that he did feature, Sullivan averaged 31 minutes-per-game, 5 rebounds-per-game and 18.25 points-per-game, with his tournament high coming against South Africa where he scored 23 points in a 95–53 win.

 Great Britain

-More recently, Andrew has featured in the newly founded Great Britain national team who competed in Eurobasket 2009 and whose aim is to push for a medal at the London 2012 Olympic games.
+More recently, Andrew has featured in the newly founded Great Britain national team who competed in Eurobasket 2009 and whose aim is to push for a medal at the London 2012 Olympic Games.
 One of only two players, along with Nate Reinking, to remain from the inception of the Great Britain programme in 2006, Andrew has been the GB team's captain in recent years.
 He starred in GB's successful promotion campaign out of Division B in 2006-7 when he averaged 10.6 ppg.
 However, he has been a stalwart presence ever since and enters 2012 as the country's second most capped player (behind Reinking).

+Sullivan competed for Great Britain at the 2012 Summer Olympics, where the British team finished 9th.